-You can’t really talk about Japan without talking about the Japanese food.
-For the Japanese people, food is an art, and they surely make you notice that in their preparation, their selection of ingredients and their presentation.
-The Japanese prepare their food according to the seasons so you will never have the exact same dish in the summer and in the winter as the ingredients will certainly change.
+You can’t talk about Japan without talking about the Japanese food.
+For the Japanese people, food is an art, and they surely make you notice that in their preparation, their selection of ingredients, and their presentation.
+The Japanese prepare their food according to the seasons so you will never have the same dish in the summer and in the winter as the ingredients will certainly change.
 For this post, I decided to choose some traditional foods I like, and some that I will probably taste in my trip to Japan (or not).

-If this introduction opened your appetite to know more about the Japanese food, just keep reading to discover some extraordinary dishes that you can either love or run away from as fast as you can. 🙂
+If this introduction opened your appetite to know more about Japanese food, just keep reading to discover some extraordinary dishes that you can either love or run away from as fast as you can. 🙂

 There’s no special season to eat soba noodles in Japan because you can eat them hot or cold.
 In the summer, they are usually served drained and chilled while during winter they are served with some kind of broth.